madskristensen/OpenInVsCode/README.md

 ### Solution Explorer
-You can open any solution, project or folder in Visual Studio Code by simply right-clicking it and select **Open in Visual Studio Code**.
+You can open any solution, project or folder in Visual Studio Code by simply right-clicking it in Solution Explorer and select
+**Open in Visual Studio Code**.

 ![Context menu](art/context-menu.png)